psiberx/cp2077-red-lib/README.md

             *out = a + b;
         }

-        // If this method was called from scripts there will be information about caller in the stack frame if (frame->func)
+        // If this function was called from scripts,
+        // then stak frame should contain the caller if (frame->func)
         {
             self->caller = frame->func->shortName;